skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 saw Bayhaven grow from fledgling town to a city that drew trade ships.
 It was during this time that so many races came to settle in Grey Moor.
-Despite the usual tensions that exist whenever dwarf, human and halfling live in such close proximity, Greymoor and its (lack of) politics kept these disagreements to a minimum.
+Despite the usual tensions that exist whenever dwarf, human and halfling live in such close proximity, Grey Moor and its (lack of) politics kept these disagreements to a minimum.

 It is during Aaron's tenure that the first mention of the Monks of the